akino0910/JALV/README.md

 ## Disclaimer

-JALV is a fork of JALV by Luka
+JALV is a successor of [YALV by Luca Petrini](https://github.com/LukePet/YALV) which seems to be abandoned since 2016.

+It was forked from version 1.4.0.0, renamed and released as a version 1.5.0.0 with JSON support.